Letter to Chesterfield: Letter

 Chesterfield was not offended by the letter, but instead impressed by the language.
 After receiving it, he displayed it on a table for visitors to read, and, according to Robert Dodsley, said "This man has great powers" and then he "pointed out the severest passages, and observed how well they were expressed."
-Adams told Johnson what was said, and Johnson responded, "That is not Lord Chesterfield; he is the proudest man this day", to which Adams responded, "No, there is one person at least as proud; I think, by your own account, you are the prouder man of the two."
+William Adams told Johnson what was said, and Johnson responded, "That is not Lord Chesterfield; he is the proudest man this day", to which Adams responded, "No, there is one person at least as proud; I think, by your own account, you are the prouder man of the two."
 Johnson, finishing, said, "But mine, was defensive pride."
 Years later, the two reconciled, and a letter from Chesterfield "melted the Heart of the Writer of that epistolary Philippic."

 Critical commentary

-The Letter to Chesterfield has continued to be commented on by some of the most noted critics and authors since its publication to the present day.
+The letter has continued to be commented on by some of the most noted critics and authors since its publication to the present day.
 In 1853, Thomas Carlyle, in an early biographical essay on Johnson proclaimed its significance:

 Listen, once again, to that far-famed Blast of Doom, proclaiming into the ear of Lord Chesterfield, and, through him, of the listening world, that patronage should be no more!